 At the June 21, 2022 meeting, City Council approved the contract with HdL, and the firm subsequently began reviewing the City's draft cannabis regulatory ordinances.
-As mentioned above, this public hearing provides the City Council an opportunity to consider the regulations set by the ordinances, which have been amended to incorporate the Planning Commission recommendations directed by Council at the May 10, 2022 meeting and certain language changes suggested by HDL that are also supported by City staff.
+At the July 19, 2022 public hearing, City Council introduce the ordinances to implement the cannabis regulations, including those Planning Commission recommendations approved by Council at the May 10, 2022 meeting, as well as certain language changes suggested by HDL.